 Lake Pueblo receives very special winter visitors each year.
 The majestic Bald Eagle, America’s amazing national symbol, graces the park from mid-December to March.
 Often found in the west-end, near the West Fishing Access Road, visitors watch the birds hunt for prey, perch in trees, or soar through the sky with breathless grace and dignity.
-The park hosts an annual festival every February to celebrate the return of the Bald Eagles.

 Blessed with mild winters, Lake Pueblo has limited camping opportunities throughout the winter.
 The areas reservable and open year-round are: